rtcharity/resources.eahub.org/content/tips/articles/engaging.md

 _Compiled from tips from Stanford EA, EA Cambridge, EA University of Queensland and EA Oxford._

-Some people discover EA, read a lot of content on their own, and make important life decisions based on EA considerations without support from an EA group.
-Others need to spend a long time learning and discussing EA ideas with like-minded people before they're ready to take significant action.
+Some people discover EA, read a lot of content on their own, and make important life decisions based on EA considerations, all without support from an EA group.
+Others need to spend a long time learning and discussing EA ideas with like-minded people before they're ready to take significant action, and that is where groups can make a large impact.

 Many EA groups have a strong entry program but aren't sure how to guide their members after they've got the basics.
 Most people that are introduced to EA won't keep coming to events, and that's okay!
 EA is not for everyone.
 However, groups can take steps to keep interested people engaged.

-Most of the impact of an EA group will probably come from a small percentage of their most engaged group members (for more explanation of this idea, read <a target="_blank" href="">CEA’s article on the three-factor model of community building)</a>.
+Most of the impact of an EA group will probably come from a small percentage of their most engaged group members (for more explanation of this idea, read <a target="_blank" href="https://www.centreforeffectivealtruism.org/a-three-factor-model-of-community-building">CEA’s article on the three-factor model of community building)</a>.
 So it is particularly important for organisers to provide value to the people that are the most interested in EA ideas.
 For many groups this might be more useful on the margin than adding new members through outreach activities.

 This page has some tips from group organisers to help newer members stay engaged for longer.
 Note that these tips come from large groups with significant organising capacity, so some ideas may not be useful for organisers with limited time.